 Ksenia Litvinenko is a historian of architecture based in Berlin.
-Her research bridges institutional and environmental histories of architecture, with a focus on the Soviet Union.
+Her research bridges institutional and environmental histories of modern architecture, with a regional focus on the Soviet Union.

 Ksenia holds a PhD in Architecture and is a postdoctoral researcher at the Leibniz Institute for Research on Society and Space.
 She is currently writing a history of mobile architecture and fly-in, fly-out urbanism in the context of petroleum and natural gas extraction in Western Siberia during the final decades of the Cold War.